rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Set clock

 Can be used to manually set the clock of the traffic light controller if automatic  time synchronization (NTP or watchdog sync) is not available.
 For instance, during maintenance work.
-Note: UTC is used
+Note: UTC is used.
-Requires security code 1.
+Requires security code 1

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|